-On February 21, 2011, our Board of Directors initiated a quarterly cash dividend policy and authorized a dividend of \$0.10 per share of common stock to be paid in the first quarter of 2011.
+On February 21, 2011, our board of directors initiated a quarterly cash dividend policy.
+In 2011, we paid dividends totaling \$0.50 per share.
+We paid a \$0.10 per share dividend in each of the first, second and third quarters of 2011 and increased the dividend to \$0.20 per share in the fourth quarter of 2011.
 The declaration and payment of future dividends to holders of our common stock will be at the discretion of our board of directors, and will depend upon many factors, including our financial condition, earnings, capital requirements of our business, legal requirements, regulatory constraints, industry practice and other factors that the board of directors deems relevant.
-Our loan agreement contains restrictions on the amount of cash dividends, including an annual limit of \$8,000,000 in the aggregate in any fiscal year.
+Our credit agreement contains an indirect restriction on the amount of cash dividends in that the amount of any dividends paid is included in the calculation of our fixed charge coverage ratio.